pachyderm/docs/content/latest/reference/pachctl/pachctl_auth_login.md

----
-# metadata #
-title:  pachctl auth login
+## pachctl auth login

-description: "Login to Pachyderm.
-Any resources that have been restricted to the account you have with your ID provider (e.g. GitHub, Okta) account will subsequently be accessible."
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - auth
-cliGlossary:  a
----
+Log in to Pachyderm

 ### Synopsis